JanssenProject/jans/docs/EOL.md

 ## 1. Lifecycle Overview

 Our End of Life (EOL) policy is designed to provide a predictable schedule for support and upgrades.
 The lifecycle of any major version is calculated based on its original **General Availability (GA)** date.
-This is applicable for version 2.0.0 and later releases.

 ### Key Milestones